 Dealing with the aftermath of an accident can take a massive toll on your finances, physical health, and mental health.
 It can even affect your home life.
 It’s best to know your legal options if you sustained injuries due to someone else’s negligence.

 You don’t have to deal with the stress of facing the insurance companies alone.
 Our Lake Charles personal injury lawyer at the Morris Bart law firm is ready to review your case and help you pursue the compensation you deserve.
 We’re available 24/7 to schedule your free consultation.

-Personal injury law protects those with physical or psychological injury as a result of the negligent or careless actions of another person or entity.
-In a successful personal injury lawsuit, the courts could award the plaintiff monetary compensation for the damages they suffered.
-Depending on the complexity of the case, the compensation may cover the victim’s pain and suffering, mounting medical bills, loss of income, property damages, and emotional distress.
-Below, you will find the most typical personal injury cases we handle:
+Personal injury law protects those with physical or psychological injury due to negligent or careless actions of another person or entity.
+In a successful personal injury lawsuit, you would be awarded monetary compensation for your damages.
+The most typical personal injury cases we handle include:

 - Slip and fall accidents

 - Motor vehicle accidents

 - Offshore/Jones Act accidents

 Some kinds of personal injury cases require specialized lawyers.
 We will connect you with a lawyer in our firm that has the experience you need for your kind of personal injury case.

 For a free legal consultation with a Personal Injury lawyer serving Lake Charles, call (337) 377-0514

 What to Expect from a Personal Injury Lawsuit